PhilipModDev/PhilipModDev/README.md

-Full Stack Developer, and Game Developer for Cubus Studios.
+# Full Stack Developer, Game Developer for Cubus Studios.
 I enjoy creating, engineering, and enhancing productivity through logic.
 Learning to reconcile the mind comes before the establishment of great creativity.